-Under a country-wide law known as the implied warranty of habitability (or as in Baltimore refers to it, “implied warranty of fitness“), landlords are required to maintain a rental property that does that not endanger the life, health, or safety of tenants in any way.
-This includes, but is not limited it, vermin or rodent infestation, lack of sanitation, lack of heat, lack of running water, or lack of electricity.
-Landlords must also keep their tenants safe from physical harm that may result from damaged property structures or criminal intruders.
+Under a country-wide law known as the implied warranty of habitability (or, as Baltimore calls it, “implied warranty of fitness“), landlords are required to maintain a rental property that does not endanger the life, health, or safety of tenants in any way.
+This includes, but is not limited to vermin or rodent infestation, lack of sanitation, lack of heat, lack of running water, or lack of electricity.
+Landlords must also protect their tenants from physical harm resulting from damaged property structures or criminal intruders.

-Landlords, along with their property managers, can easily provide safe conditions for all of their tenants by performing safety and maintenance inspections before and after lease terms.
+Landlords and property management in Baltimore can easily provide safe conditions for all of their tenants by performing safety and maintenance inspections before and after lease terms.
 It also helps to conduct routine inspections throughout tenant occupancy to help address potential safety or health concerns before they become serious.

 Today we will look at some of the major areas of concern that can be easily overlooked if not explicitly written out and inspected regularly.
 By following the provided checklist, you will be able to provide nothing less than safe properties for your tenants.